 The 2017 Regulations provide that when applying Simplified Due Diligence, the firm should “continue to comply with the [standard customer due diligence] requirements but it may adjust the extent, timing or type of the measures it undertakes . . . to reflect its determination” that the situation is low risk.
 The firm must also carry out sufficient monitoring to detect unusual or suspicious transactions.2

-A regulated firm must apply enhanced due diligence (EDD) to manage and mitigate risks arising in the following cases:
+The 2017 Regulations, as amended by the 2019 Regulations, provide that a regulated firm must apply enhanced due diligence (EDD) to manage and mitigate risks arising in the following cases:

 - business relationships with Politically Exposed Persons or their family members or known close associates;